ruslanski/RusTBM/README.md

-# RusTMB
+# RusTBM

-RusTMB is a portable desktop app, designed for OS troubleshooting, virus & malware removal, data backup & recovery.
-Computer Technician software bundle toolkit.
+RusTBM is a portable desktop app, designed for OS troubleshooting, virus & malware removal, data backup & recovery.
+It's a software bundle toolkit for computer technician.
+The main homepage for RusTMB can found at [rusbase.ruslanski.com](rusbase.ruslanski.com)

 ## Built With